Degree-of-Freedom of Modulating Information in the Phases of Reconfigurable Intelligent Surface: Introduction

 Because of the above promising advantages, the applications of RIS for enhancing wireless communication systems have been extensively investigated in the literature.
 Most of the existing literature on the RIS-aided wireless communication system focuses on the optimization of the phase shifts at the RIS to improve various system-level objectives e.g., for energy minimization \cite{huang2019reconfigurable}, maximizing the minimum signal-to-interference-plus-noise ratio (SINR) \cite{huang2019reconfigurable}, for sum-rate maximization for both single-cell \cite{guo2019weighted} and multi-cell \cite{pan2019multicell} scenarios, for utility maximization using a machine learning approach \cite{jiang2020}, as well as for various scenarios such as the wideband orthogonal frequency division multiplexing (OFDM) system \cite{yang2019irs}, the millimeter-wave (mmWave) system \cite{wang2019intelligent, perovic2019channel}, and the multiple RIS systems \cite{jung2019optimality}.
 These existing studies, however, utilize the RIS only as a passive analog beamformer to achieve an SNR gain.
 Passive analog beamforming works by adjusting the phase shifts of scattered wavefronts at different reflective elements so that they add constructively at the receiver, thereby enhancing the SNR at the receiver.
 For these systems, the phase shifts at the RIS are functions of the instantaneous channel realizations only.

-The main focus of this paper is to explore the possibility that if, in addition to the channel state information (CSI), the RIS also has access to the data, then the RIS can modulate the information stream in the phase shifts to further enhance the capacity of the overall communication channel.
+The main focus of this paper is to investigate the possibility that if, in addition to the channel state information (CSI), the RIS also has access to the data, then the RIS can modulate the information stream in the phase shifts to further enhance the capacity of the overall communication channel.
 By modulating information using the RIS, the information is essentially being conveyed by changing the transmission environment.

 The idea of modulating information through the transmission environment has been considered by several earlier works under different names, e.g. media-based communication \cite{media_modulation} and load modulated arrays \cite{load_modulated}.
 But an exact analysis of the information theoretic limits of such systems is a challenging task.
-In the RIS context, this idea has been previously explored in \cite{karasik2021}, which studies the information theoretic achievable rate for joint information transmission by the transmitter and the RIS, but under the restrictive assumption that the RIS operates with a fixed finite modulation.
+In the RIS context, this idea has been previously explored in \cite{karasik2021}, which studies the channel capacity for joint information transmission by the transmitter and the RIS, but under the assumption that the RIS operates with a fixed finite modulation and the transmitter is equipped with single antenna.
+The same analysis has been extended to the multiple access channel under the same setup in \cite{karasik2021isit} where the transmitter and the RIS are sending different messages.
 Information transmission through RIS has also been considered in \cite{yan2020} and \cite{reflecting_modulation}, which primarily focus on the design of decoding algorithms when extra information bits are carried in the RIS.
-In general, the information theoretical limit of modulating through RIS has not been fully characterized.
+In general, the information theoretic limit of modulating through RIS has not been explicitly characterized in computable form.
+For example, the finite modulation assumption of \cite{karasik2021, karasik2021isit} does not lead to an analysis of the channel capacity at high SNR.